 Now as an adult, I visit the coast at least ten times a year and have discovered a plethora of charming Oregon coast beaches worth a visit.

 Where to stay at the Oregon coast: Several readers have reached out and asked about where to stay at the Oregon coast.
 I typically pop around, but if helpful, this is (by far) my favorite area to stay in while visiting the Oregon Coast.

 Cannon Beach (most popular Oregon coast beach)

-But if birding is more your speed, you can find some fascinating species circling the rock.
-My favorite being the Tufted Puffins (so cool), pelicans and occasional Bald Eagle.
+But if birding is more your speed, you’re in good hands too.
+You can find some fascinating species circling the rock.
+Who knows, you may even see a tufted puffin (or two) and the occasional bald eagle.

 I’ve lost count of the number of times I’ve visited Cannon Beach over the years.
-This Oregon coast beach is striking, both Ecola State Park and Hug Point State Park are worth the drive.
+This Oregon coast beach is striking!
+The neighboring state parks (Ecola State Park & Hug Point State Park) are worth the drive.

 Unlike most of the other Oregon coast beaches mentioned on this list, Nehalem Bay is … well, a bay.
 But here’s the thing: it’s so dang calming and beautiful, I’d be doing you a disservice by omitting it from this list.

 This soft-sand beach in Oregon stands a mile above the rest thanks to the beautiful grassy dunes.
 You’ll have an opportunity to relax on the beach with a good book in hand, or stretch your legs by walking the length of the shoreline.